spraoi/starter-ui/docs/project-structure.md

 ## [`configs/`](https://github.com/spraoi/starter-ui/tree/master/configs)

-Here you will find the configuration files used to generate `./src/config.json`.
+Here you will find the configuration files used to generate `./src/config.json` when you run `yarn start`.
 Inheritance is as follows:

 1. `default.yml` (lowest priority)
 2. `default.[stage].yml`